MattVu123/Impact-of-Income-Subject-and-Grade-Level-on-Virginia-Standards-of-Learning-Pass-Rates/README.md

-Impact of Income, Subject, and Grade Level on Virginia Standards of Learning Pass
+**Impact of Income, Subject, and Grade Level on Virginia Standards of Learning Pass**
+---

 •	Performed a time-series and regression analysis to investigate the impact of income, subject, and grade level on Virginia school division-wise SOL pass rates
 •	Used Python (pandas, geopandas, numpy) for data cleaning and map creation, R (tidyverse) for graphing, and SQL for summary statistics